Urmas Kirs

 Urmas Kirs (born 5 November 1966) is an Estonian football manager and a retired footballer.
 He lastly coached the Estonian Meistriliiga club Tarvas.
 He played in the position of defender.
 Kirs spent the most of his career in Flora.

 International career

-Kirs won a total of 80 international caps for the Estonia national football team.
+Kirs won a total of 80 international caps for the Estonia national team.
 He earned his first official cap on 3 June 1992, when Estonia played Slovenia in a friendly match.